This review is of the first book of the trilogy. If you wish to read our review of the whole trilogy, click here.

 One other note: I hope to lead a middle school book club this summer at my local Christian book store.
 This book will be our July selection.
 There is no bible study or book club kit in existence as far as I or Mr. Rogers are aware of.
 God willing, I will create one in the next month and freely share it on our website and on our Facebook page.

 The Bark of the Bog Owl is the first of a trilogy.
+If you wish to read our review of the whole trilogy, click here.
 All three are available from Rabbit Room Press.
-When reading books which are part of a series, time restrictions make it challenging to read and review every book in every series.
-This series, however, is so impressive that we will be reviewing the sequels, The Secret of the Swamp King and The Way of the Wilderking.
 If you buy the trilogy from Rabbit Room Press, there is a bundle option which saves 15%!

 Additionally, Rogers wrote another related book.
 The Charlatan’s Boy is not part of the Aidan Errolson trilogy, but it is about a Feechie and set in Corenwald.
 I will be reading and reviewing that one too.